rossan750/basu_provocation_task/README.md

 #### `App.js`

 This is the starting point for the app.
 The `<Experiment>` component initializes a `jspsych` experiment.
 This is also where communication is set up with the `electron` and `psiturk` processes.
+The `<Login>` component handles login authentication for the various app environments (Firebase, Prolific, MTurk, or desktop).

 #### `App.css`